Aruku-jp/hikeable-backend/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies using pip.
 You can find the required dependencies in the `requirements.txt` file.
 3. Set up a local database using PostgreSQL or any other database of your choice.
-4. Run database migrations to create the necessary tables and columns.
+4. Run database migrations to create the necessary tables and columns using the following command:
+`python manage.py migrate`
+5. Seed the database with the necessary basic data for the app to function properly using the following command:
+`python manage.py seed`
-5. Start the Django development server using the following command:
+6. Start the Django development server using the following command:
 `python manage.py runserver`

 You should now be able to access the server at `http://localhost:8000/`.